 In this tutorial, we’ll explore the Saga architecture pattern that lets us manage distributed transactions in a microservice architecture.

 2. Database per Service Pattern

-This model lets the services manage domain data independently on a data store that best suites its data types and schema.
-Further, it also lets the service scale its datastores on-demand and insulates it from the failures of other services.
+This model lets the service manage domain data independently on a data store that best suites its data types and schema.
+Further, it also lets the service scale its data stores on demand and insulates it from the failures of other services.

 However, at times a transaction can span across multiple services, and ensuring data consistency across the service database is a challenge.
-In the next section, let us examine the challenge of distributed transaction management with an example.
+In the next section, we’ll look closer at the challenge of distributed transaction management with an example.

 3. Distributed Transaction